 Key Industry Clusters in Raleigh, N.C.

 While Raleigh, N.C., is not the perfect fit for every type of event, our area can accommodate the majority of meetings and conventions held in the U.S. each year.
-Our area especially excels when hosting the conferences and conventions of four key industry clusters: Cleantech/Smart Grid, Advanced Manufacturing, IT/Technology and Life Sciences.
+Our area especially excels when hosting the conferences and conventions of four key industry clusters: Cleantech/Smart Grid, Advanced Manufacturing, Technology and Life Sciences.

 There are a number of reasons why, but we find the primary drivers are an impressive supply of well-educated and innovative people living and working here (approximately 50 percent of those age 25+ hold a bachelor's degree or higher) and a strong, collaborative environment among our academic communities, state and local governments and private industry.